Gizaudio x Binary Chopin VS EPZ P50

 IEM Comparison: Expert & Community Scores Side-by-Side

 Gizaudio x Binary Chopin and EPZ P50 use 1DD+3BA and 1DD+2BA+2Planar driver setups respectively.
-Gizaudio x Binary Chopin costs $200 while EPZ P50 costs $189.
-Gizaudio x Binary Chopin is $11 more expensive.
-Gizaudio x Binary Chopin holds a clear 0.6-point edge in reviewer scores (7.6 vs 7).
-User ratings place Gizaudio x Binary Chopin at 8.8 and EPZ P50 at 9.5.
-EPZ P50 has slightly better bass with a 0.3-point edge, EPZ P50 has significantly better mids with a 1.2-point edge, EPZ P50 has significantly better treble with a 1.1-point edge, Gizaudio x Binary Chopin has significantly better dynamics with a 2.6-point edge and Gizaudio x Binary Chopin has slightly better soundstage with a 0.3-point edge.
+Gizaudio x Binary Chopin costs $200 while EPZ P50 costs $205.
+EPZ P50 is $5 more expensive.
+Gizaudio x Binary Chopin holds a slight 0.2-point edge in reviewer scores (7.5 vs 7.2).
+User ratings place Gizaudio x Binary Chopin at 8.7 and EPZ P50 at 9.5.
+EPZ P50 has slightly better bass with a 0.4-point edge, EPZ P50 has significantly better mids with a 1.3-point edge, EPZ P50 has significantly better treble with a 1.3-point edge, Gizaudio x Binary Chopin has significantly better dynamics with a 1.1-point edge, EPZ P50 has slightly better soundstage with a 0.3-point edge, EPZ P50 has better details with a 0.7-point edge and EPZ P50 has significantly better imaging with a 1.1-point edge.

 Insights